HARRY B. SONDHEIM CALIFORNIA PROFESSIONAL RESPONSIBILITY AWARD

 - Submit only one nomination per nomination form.
 If you wish to nominate more than one person, a separate form and submission package is required for each nominee.

-- Nominators will receive e-mail notification acknowledging receipt of each nomination within five (5) business days.
-Please contact Ms. Marlaud at email@example.com to confirm receipt of submission if needed.
+- Nominators will receive an e-mail notification acknowledging receipt of each nomination within five (5) business days.
+Please contact Angela Marlaud at firstname.lastname@example.org to confirm receipt of submission if needed.

 Please carefully and thoroughly prepare a nomination submission.
 If a nomination package is incomplete, the nomination may be disqualified.
 Please note that all submissions are treated as public record information.

-The deadline for submission of nominations for the 2013 award is August 31, 2012.
-All submissions will be reviewed by a selection committee which will provide a recommendation to the Board of Trustees for final approval.
+The 2019 award nomination process with begin in the summer of 2018.
+All submissions will be reviewed by a selection committee, which will provide a recommendation to the Board of Trustees for final approval.
 In addition to considering all timely received nominations, the selection committee may also identify and select a nominee for consideration.
-It is anticipated that the Board of Trustees will take action on the selection committee recommendation for the award at the Board’s meetings on November 15-16, 2012.
-The award will be announced following the Board action and a formal presentation will be made at the 2013 Annual Statewide Ethics Symposium.
+It is anticipated that the Board of Trustees will take action on the selection committee’s recommendation for the award at the board’s November 2018 meeting.
+The award will be announced following the board action and a formal presentation will be made at the 2019 Annual Statewide Ethics Symposium.